FLWallace105/shopify_private_app_demo/Readme.md

-# GIST for Using shopify_api gem in Private App to pull Products or Other Resources
+# Using shopify_api gem in Private App to pull Products or Other Resources
 You want/need to run a private app on your Shopify store using the gem 'shopify-api' and the documentation is iffy and all the code you used in versions 9.5 or earlier now breaks.
 This will get you up and running.
 You can run this on a local machine, remotely on a server, or container.
 With a few mods you can get it running on AWS Lambda (you will need a custom Ruby runtime though look for another GIST soon on that subject).

 ## Details on setup